aMonteSl/aMonteSl/README.md

 - 🧠 Currently engineering the backend for an <strong>Online Booking Tool (OBT)</strong> at VBgroup.
 - 🎓 Studying Telematics Engineering at <strong>Universidad Rey Juan Carlos (URJC)</strong> (final year).
 - 🏆 Author of <strong>Code-XR</strong>, awarded <em>Distinguished Artifact Award (VISSOFT 2025)</em>.
-- 🔄 Actively learning modern frontend technologies to grow into a <strong>Full Stack Developer</strong>.
+- 🔄 My objective is to continue learning and evolving as a <strong>Developer</strong> across any sector.
 - 🌍 Based in Madrid, Spain.
 - 🤝 Open to collaboration & new opportunities.